fuseainl/attendee/docs/custom_async_transcription.md

 ## Custom Async Transcription

-**Bring Your Own Platform** - This provider allows you to use your own self-hosted transcription service.
+The custom async transcription provider allows you to use your own self-hosted transcription service.
 This is ideal if you want full control over your transcription infrastructure, need to keep audio data on-premises, or want to use a custom transcription model.

 Unlike other providers, this does not require credentials in the dashboard.
 Instead, you configure your service endpoint using environment variables.